 Why You Should Use a Different Backup Service

-The problem with saving your messages to your desktop is that they become prone to the same problems that all files on your computer experience.
-When your hard drive fails, they’re going to be gone forever.
+The problem with saving your WhatsApp messages to your desktop is that the chat backup files become prone to the same problems that all files on your computer experience.
+When your hard drive fails, the files from your WhatsApp backup will be gone forever.

-You could use Google Drive to work around that, but then you’re opening your messages to scrutiny from Google.
+You could use Google Drive to work around that, but then you’re opening your WhatsApp history to scrutiny from Google.
 You could also lose quick access to your messages if you switch operating systems, since you can’t access your Google Drive files as easily on non-Android phones.

-If you want the security and convenience of cloud storage with the peace of mind that comes from using a company that doesn’t read your data, we have a couple of suggestions.
+If you want the security and convenience of cloud storage with the peace of mind that comes from using an online backup company that doesn’t read your data, we have a couple of suggestions.
 We’ve picked three of our best online backup providers that will make working with WhatsApp easiest.

-IDrive also encrypts files with AES 256-bit, which keeps them safe from prying eyes.
-If you want to learn more about IDrive, read our IDrive review.
+IDrive also encrypts files with AES 256-bit, which keeps your data safe from prying eyes.
+If you want to learn more about getting an IDrive account, read our IDrive review.

-That said, you only get backup for one device, so you’re out of luck if you want to backup your computer as well.
-You can learn more about the service in our BackBlaze review.
+That said, your account only gets backup for one device, so you’re out of luck if you want to backup both your phone and your computer.
+You can learn more about the backup service in our Backblaze review.